MariuzM/expo-starter/readme.md

 - Go App (in simulators)
 - Development builds (in simulators)
-- Development build (on iPhone 14 Pro)
+- Preview build (on iPhone 14 Pro)

 ## 📦 What is required